Nyble23/Computer-Vision/Co-Saliency Detection/README.md

 > What is saliency and co-saliency?

--Visual saliency measures the low-level stimuli that grabs viewers’ attention as soon as we look at an image.
-It is an image segmentation technique in which the most visually noticeable foreground object is highlighted.
-This object is called salient object.
+- Visual saliency measures the low-level stimuli that grabs viewers’ attention as soon as we look at an image.
+It is an image segmentation technique in which the most visually noticeable foreground object (salient object) is highlighted.
+Saliency is a measure of how much a pixel stands out in an image as compared to other pixels.
--It is the technique of discovering the unique object in a group of images.
+- Co-saliency is the technique of discovering the unique object in a group of images.
 Whatever is common and salient among all images should get highlighted and the other part should get suppressed.

 > The algorithm